 24 Hours in Denver

-I admit the title of this afternoon’s activity looks rather daunting.
+I was alarmed to find out that there was a neighborhood in Denver called RiNo.
 Are there really wild rhinos in Denver?
 How are we to tame them?
 But in fact RiNo in Denver refers to the River North Art District.
 Since Denver is a city full of hipsters, the RiNo probably has the largest concentration of hipsters of anywhere in the continental United States.

 But don’t let that deter you from visiting!
 The RiNo also has fantastic art, food, and interesting history, for such a relatively young city.
-That’s why I took the Taming the RiNo tour with Denver Urban Adventures.
+That’s why I took the Denver Art Tour during my 24 hours in Denver.
 I wanted to see a local’s perspective of this neighborhood.
-This tour was actually the first half of the Total RiNo tour, which we will conclude this evening.
-But you can choose to take the tours separately or together.

 Portside is one of those places where all the ingredients are locally sourced, healthy, and delicious.
 Eating at a cafe like this makes me feel like such an underachiever.
 I always feel pleased with myself when I manage to get something more together for dinner than a bag of Reese’s Peanut Butter Cups.
 Even the mustard in that photo looks gorgeous!
 I bet someone artisanally selected each perfectly round grain of mustard seed.